soleo/xinjiangshao/content/posts/2022-01-15-bye-2021-hello-2022/index.md

 title: "Bye 2021, Hello 2022"
 author: "Xinjiang Shao"
 date: 2022-01-15T23:23:02-06:00
-draft: true
 ---

-## The Beginning & The end
+# The Beginning & The end

-## Old Things for 2021
+## Things I Started in 2021

-First Times
-Moved from Chicago to Suburbs
+- Move from Chicago to Suburbs
-Run 50% of the days
+- Run 50% of the days
-Bake Sourdough bread
+- Bake sourdough bread
-Get Driver's License and Buy A Car
+- Get a driver's license and buy a car
-A day looks like for myself
+- Video for how a day looks like as a software engineer
-Restart Blogging

-Things start doing more of
+## Things start doing more in 2021

-CPI and ECI
+- Learning Macro Encomny, e.g CPI and ECI
+- Attend zoom meetings with domain experts in the medical field and economic field
-Zoom with Experts in Medical Domain and Ecomonical Domain Take care of mental and physical health
+- Take care of mental and physical health

-## New Things for 2022
+## New Things Wanna Try in 2022

-Get back to the basics
+- Get back to the basics with CS algorithms

-Living a sustainable life
+- Live a sustainable life

-Reading 20 books this year
+- Read 20 books this year

-Traveling
+- Start traveling again